 ‘’The institutional structure should be improved to ensure that prevention, oversight, investigation, prosecution and sanctioning are coordinated efforts in the struggle against political finance abuse’’, ENEMO pointed out.

 They said the Agency for Electronic Media should publish media monitoring reports on a regular basis during the electoral period.
 This would not only increase media transparency, but also provide voters and other electoral with meaningful information on the media coverage of the campaign.

 ENEMO recommends to revise and improve the procedure of handling the election-related complaints and appeals by all competent bodies they are submitted to.

 ‘’Additionally, the Constitutional Court, as the highest competent body, should deal with election-related cases in a more transparent way.
 The Constitutional Court’s sessions that deal with electoral issues should comply with the international standards and be open to the general public’’, stated from ENEMO.

 The ENEMO IEOM on Parliamentary Elections in Montenegro was financially supported by the National Democratic Institute (NDI) and the National Endowment for Democracy (NED).

-The Final Report can be downloaded on the following link: ENEMOFinalReportMontenegro.pdf
+The Final Report in English can be downloaded on the following link: ENEMOFinalReportMontenegro.pdf